Digital Nomad Life in Panama

 When we asked expats and global nomads about the quality of medical care in Panama, they replied:

 "Not great.
 I read a post in response to this question where someone said we have a hospital.
 Not true.
 We have a building that is supposed to be a new clinic but it is not open and there is no telling when it will open.
-If you want any kind of serious health care you have to go to Coronado or Panama City," remarked one global nomad in El Valle de Anton.
+If you want any kind of serious health care you have to go to Coronado or Panama City," said one foreigner in El Valle de Anton.

 What are the pros and cons of living in Panama?

 "People like the beauty of nature, the quiet, relaxed atmosphere, the small town feel, the relatively close proximity to Panama City (2-3 hours drive) and the weather (not as hot or humid as Coronado).
 Dislikes include the frequent power outages, lack of health care facilities, overpopulation of dogs that bark all night, and lack of stores (if want want to buy anything beyond basic necessities you have to drive the curvy, pot-holed mountain road to Coronado (35-45 minutes drive).
-I hope this is helpful," said one digital nomad in El Valle de Anton.
+I hope this is helpful," explained one expat living in El Valle de Anton, Panama.

 About the Author